Paladins (video game): Paladins Strike

 Paladins Strike is the mobile version of the game, launched in May 2018.
 In Paladins Strike, most of the characters from the original game are present, with all their abilities adapted to suit the canons of the MOBA genre.
-Here too, the game is based on 5 vs 5 battles.
+Here too, the game is based on 5 vs. 5 battles.
 The fights are carried out in real time with an isometric top view.
 Paladins Strike is free-to-play: the game relies on micro-transactions and in-app purchases.
+Paladins Strike was officially shut down by Hi-Rez during mid-2020 to mid-2021.

 Realm Royale

-Realm Royale is the third-person shooter battle royale game version of the game, launched in June 2018 via Steam's early access program.
+Realm Royale is the third-person shooter battle royale version of the game, launched in June 2018 via Steam's early access program.
 In January 2018, Hi-Rez decided to give Paladins a corresponding mode named Paladins: Battlegrounds.
 Later, the mode became its own game, called Realm Royale.
 The game is free-to-play, integrating micro-transactions and in-app purchases.

 Esports

 Paladins is a title that was played as an esport.
 The Paladins Premier League (PPL) was founded in cooperation between the developer studio and the WESA.
 This promises the participating e-athletes a fixed salary and support from the clubs.

 On August 1, 2017, the Paladins Global Series started, which is a community tournament with prizes worth 350,000 US dollars.
 It was announced at DreamHack in Valencia.
 The event was the largest community esports tournament in the world.
 Regional PC tournaments are held every month and players from Southeast Asia, Russia, North America, Brazil, Latin America, Europe and Oceania can take part.
 Open bracket tournaments are held in the first 3 weeks of each month, where the amateurs can prove themselves and qualify for the monthly tournament.
 The actual Global Series starts on August 1 and runs for 10 months with monthly payouts.
 The events are then also broadcast on live stream services such as Twitch or Facebook.

 Paladins now has an active esports scene with several major tournaments per year, such as World Championships and DreamHack competitions (as of December 2019).